Why Wind Farms and Birds Have a Bad Relationship

-Organically, the atmosphere absorbs sunlight, produces heat, warms the surface, reabsorbs additional energy and emits it to space.
+Organically, the atmosphere absorbs sunlight, produces heat, warms the surface, reabsorbs additional energy, and emits it to space.
 When greenhouse gases invade the environment, they increase the heat production rate.
 Additionally, they trap excess energy in the atmosphere rather than sending it to space.

 Over time, greenhouse gases increase the global temperature.
 Wind energy offers an emission-less alternative, preventing the enhanced greenhouse effect.
 Expanding production can improve the sustainability of the energy sector and prevent adverse climate change effects.

-A variety of factors influence the deadly collisions between bats and turbines.
+A variety of factors influence the deadly collisions between birds and turbines.
 Inefficient planning and mapping strategies place production systems in migratory routes, decreasing safety.
 The color of turbines also reduces their protection of biodiversity.

 Birds and bats may mistake the reflective turbine surface color as a water source.
 They fly into the system at full speed, expecting a soft landing.
 Some animals also misidentify the devices as trees for roosting and fly into the rotating blades.

 Professionals can alter the structure of turbines, adding collision prevention features.
-Installation workers may also study the migration patterns and limit interferences.
+Installation workers may also study migration patterns and limit interferences.
 A team of researchers at Duke University explored the associated ecological challenges and developed an effective solution.

-The additive technology utilizes ultrasonic acoustics, signaling the presence of a turbine.
+Additive technology utilizes ultrasonic acoustics, signaling the presence of a turbine.
 Professionals searched for a sound that prevents bats from entering certain regions.
 When they identified the noise, they recorded it for reuse.

 Researchers placed speakers around a turbine and played the frequency on a loop.
 The high-pitched acoustic is out of a human’s hearing range, decreasing noise pollution.
 Turbine owners can use the technology to keep bats away from wind farms.